RichardBzar/RichardBzar.github.io/essays/A-Change-In-Variable.md

 ## Current Thoughts

 My current thoughts of Javascript haven't really changed much from my intial impressions.
+To me Javascript is a programming language that lathough not as loose as python, it is easier to cpmprehend than Java or C++.